ivanclaudf/neuragrid-smarteyes-delivery/README.md

 - Abstracted interfaces for easy extension with new providers
 - Database migrations framework
 - Asynchronous message processing with Apache Pulsar
-- Template and provider management
+- Template management with variable substitution using Go's text/template
 - Secure credential storage with encryption
 - Docker support